- The Washington Times - Wednesday, December 24, 2025

 “Throughout 2024, PLA cyber actors almost certainly maintained and developed further cyberattack capabilities that would disrupt U.S. defense and civilian critical infrastructure,” the report said.

-The report noted that China-origin cyber intrusions grew by 150% across all sectors in 2024 compared to the previous year.
+The report noted that China-origin cyber intrusions increased by 150% across all sectors in 2024 compared with the previous year.

-Among the major Chinese cyberattack campaigns identified in the report was the program called Salt Typhoon that penetrated several U.S. telecommunications providers.
+Among the major Chinese cyberattack campaigns identified in the report was Salt Typhoon, which penetrated several U.S. telecommunications providers.

-The penetrations likely provided “useful information to the PLA,” the report said, noting a second progam, Volt Typhoon, burrowed into critical U.S. infrastructures, in addition to attacking Taiwan and Singapore.
+The penetrations likely provided “useful information to the PLA,” said the report, noting that a second program, Volt Typhoon, burrowed into critical U.S. infrastructures and attacked Taiwan and Singapore.
 Those operations demonstrated “China’s capacity for building cyber capabilities for future use in crisis or conflict, including for disrupting the U.S. military’s ability to mobilize in conflict,” the report said.

-Another major threat identified in the report was counterspace weapons and capabilities.
+Another major threat identified was the development of counterspace weapons and capabilities.

 The counterspace weapons include anti-satellite missiles, robot attack satellites, cyber capabilities, and electronic and directed energy attacks.

-A key element of the campaign is “cognitive domain operations” that seek to weaken Taiwan’s will to resist
+A key element of the campaign is “cognitive domain operations” that aim to weaken Taiwan’s will to resist and exacerbate social divisions within the country, the report stated.

 During two large military drills, the PLA conducted a simulated blockade around Taiwan and an encirclement of Taiwan with warships and warplanes.